 Mahai’ula Beach is my favorite beach on the Big Island and maybe even all of Hawaii.
 It is also part of Kekaha Kai State Park but reached via the southern entrance to the park.
 Once you pull over from the main road, you’ll need to drive for a good 20 minutes or so on a rough unmaintained road, however, a 4WD is not needed (just take it slow).
 Just before the main parking lot, you’ll see a metal chain restricting access to a dirt road that leads to the beach.
 Grab your stuff, hop over the chain and head to paradise!

 The beach is absolutely worthy of a postcard, with soft sloping salt and pepper sand, clear waters and palm trees galore.
 But the best part?
 Because Mahai’ula is harder to reach, it’s a prime destination for escaping the crowds.
 From this remote spot, you can also further hike to Makalawena Beach.

-The Waikoloa resort area is a home to a number of fine beaches that are mostly backed by one or more large resorts.
+The Waikoloa resort area is home to a number of fine beaches that are mostly backed by one or more large resorts.
 An exception to this is Hapuna Beach State Park, a beautiful half-mile stretch of fine golden sand.
 If you’re not a resident of Hawaii, you’ll need to pay a $5 parking fee and do be cautious of rough swimming conditions during periods of high surf, though lifeguards are on duty.
 I visited Hapuna on a very windy day when it was just brutal to stay anywhere close to the beach.
-However, if the seas are calm, the lack of rocks in the water make Hapuna a perfect swimming spot and snorkeling is even possible in the rocky cove on one if its ends.
+However, if the seas are calm, the lack of rocks in the water make Hapuna a perfect swimming spot and snorkeling is even possible in the rocky cove on one of its ends.

 Hang Out with Sea Turtles